Skip to main content

 6. Type accept and press Enter.

-7. Press Space to uncheck Driver, select Install, and press Enter.
+7. Press Space to deselect the Driver checkbox, select Install, and press Enter.

-• If there is an existing configuration, the message Existing installation of CUDA Toolkit 11.x found will appear.
-If applicable, select Upgrade all and press Enter.
+• If an existing version is detected, the message Existing installation of CUDA Toolkit 11.x found will appear.
+In this case, select Upgrade all and press Enter.

 Image Select Install

-8. If the CUDA Toolkit has been installed properly, you can see the following screen.
+8. If the CUDA Toolkit installs successfully, you will see the following screen.

 Image CUDA Toolkit installation complete

-9. Run the following command to add CUDA Toolkit-related environment variables.
+9. Run the following commands to add environment variables for the CUDA Toolkit.

 $ sudo sh -c "echo 'export PATH=$PATH:/usr/local/cuda-11.4/bin' >> /etc/profile"